Standard decomposition of expansive ergodically supported dynamics: Introduction

-An important concept in dynamical system is the {\em almost topological conjugacy} of two dynamical systems.
-Such a concept was introduced by R. Adler and B. Marcus in \cite{adler} to study invariants of Markov shifts and latter extended by W. Sun in \cite{sun} to dynamical systems whose symbolic representations are Markov shifts.
-Due to the central role played by almost topological conjugacies in this work, we present its definition due to Sun:
+An important concept in dynamical systems is the {\em almost topological conjugacy} of two dynamical systems.
+Such a concept was introduced by R. Adler and B. Marcus in \cite{adler} to study invariants of Markov shifts and later extended by W. Sun in \cite{sun} to dynamical systems whose symbolic representations are Markov shifts.
+Due to the central role played by almost topological conjugacies in this work, we present its definition and the main result about almost topological conjugate dynamical systems due to Sun: